2020 Subaru Impreza Trim Levels with Comparisons & Configurations.

 While some drivers prefer the sedan body style, others enjoy the hatchback’s larger cargo area.
 For 2020, both models benefit from refreshed exterior styling.
 Model’s equipped with an automatic CVT also now come standard with Subaru’s excellent EyeSight advanced safety package.
 This guide will help you to sort through the available Impreza trims.
 After finding out what each trim brings to the table, you'll have a better idea of what to expect before walking into the dealership.

-Compare the 2020 Subaru Impreza 2.0 vs Premium Trim Levels.
-What is the Difference?
+Compare the 2020 Subaru Impreza 2.0 vs Premium Trims.
+What is the difference?

 If you’re trying to limit your spending, the base Impreza 2.0 deserves some serious consideration.
 It comes equipped with the same powertrain as the rest of the lineup.
 Under the hood sits a 2.0-liter, Boxer four-cylinder engine with dual overhead cams.
 Subaru tunes it to crank out 152 horsepower and 145 pound-feet of torque, which is just enough for muscle for the average commuter.
 While a five-speed manual gearbox lowers the car’s MSRP, Subaru’s optional continuous variable transmission enables you to save more money at the pump.